Remotsensei/SK_training/Section4.md

 <br></div>

 ### Reach
-This class presents the recommended process for setting the input flows, and do a (2D) simulation in unsteady flow conditions.
+This section highlights the procedures to set the input flows, and do a (2D) simulation in unsteady flow conditions.

 ### Goals